“So the monster that attacked you was smaller than the one that sunk the tanker, is that correct?”

 The camera began to whir, and the light behind it burst into life.

-As night began to fall, Yano sat alone on his cot, his restless mind making sleep a futile hope.
+As night began to fall, Professor Yano sat alone on his cot, his restless mind making sleep a futile hope.
 Several days had passed since his injury, and while his pain had subsided, his ability to find sleep had yet to return.
-Whenever the scientist closed his eyes, the blackness that met him was soon invaded by a flood of red, a red that seemed to grow closer and closer with every passing moment until, inevitably, his eyes shot open again.
+Whenever the scientist closed his eyes, the blackness that met him was soon invaded by a flood of red.
+A red that seemed to grow closer and closer with every passing moment until, inevitably, his eyes shot open once more.
 This horrific pattern had repeated itself again and again, for hour upon hour, for day after restless day.
 It was now nearly dark outside, and Yano saw little chance of sleep in his future, despite the fact that his drained mind and body ached for it.
 Every instinct told him to shut his eyes once again, to let the sleep wash over and refresh him.
 But his mind would not permit the release.
 He was trapped.

 However, as Yano lifted his weak arm to see the time on his watch roll over to the top of the hour, he realized that, in this moment, it was just as well that sleep had remained elusive.
-In a few minutes, the news would air its newest report on the monster attacks, which had continued in the days following the professor’s own encounter with the “Hedorah”.
+In a few minutes, the news would air its latest report on the monster attacks, which had continued in the days following the professor’s own encounter with the “Hedorah”.